 If you or a loved one was injured in or around a swimming pool area that was not properly maintained by the property owner, you may have the right to bring a personal injury claim seeking substantial financial compensation for all of your physical, emotional, and economic damages.

-Call Dansker & Aspromonte Associates Today to Find Out More
+Call Dansker & Aspromonte Associates LLP Today to Find Out More

-Our team has recovered over $450 million for our clients.
+Our team has recovered over $500 million for our clients.
 Our ultimate goal is to secure compensation for you and your loved ones, even if it means filing a lawsuit and going to court.
 We will work hard to secure a favorable outcome for you.
-Call us today at (212) 732-2929 to learn about your legal options.